SynBioHub/synbiohub2-docs/content/Installation/_index.md

 ---

 ### General
-The docker-compose files in [this](https://github.com/SynBioHub/synbiohub-docker) repository represent various configurations for deploying SynBioHub.
+The docker-compose files in [this repository](https://github.com/SynBioHub/synbiohub2-docker) represent various configurations for deploying SynBioHub.
 The files can be layered with Docker Compose's [multiple file](https://docs.docker.com/compose/reference/overview/#specifying-multiple-compose-file) capabilities.

-The base configuration, described with `docker-compose.yml`, is simply SynBioHub, its graph database Virtuoso, and an autohealer.
+The base configuration, described with `docker-compose.yml`, is simply SynBioHub2, its graph database Virtuoso, and an autohealer.

 To run the base configuration:

-1. Before trying to run SynBioHub locally on your PC, Make sure that you've Git and Docker installed.
+1. Before trying to run SynBioHub locally on your PC, Make sure that you have Git and Docker installed.

   * Git:-